ray-project/ray/doc/source/serve/doc_code/hpu_inference_serve.md

 pip install git+https://github.com/huggingface/optimum-habana.git
 # 1.14.0 should be replaced with the driver version of the container
 pip install git+https://github.com/HabanaAI/DeepSpeed.git@1.14.0
-# only needed by the deepspeed example
+# Only needed by the deepspeed example
 export RAY_EXPERIMENTAL_NOSET_HABANA_VISIBLE_MODULES=1
 ```